 Emotional communication with innovative formats will be key to making a real impact on employees.
 They will be the protagonists of messages.
 Their testimonies, as brand ambassadors that transmit authenticity, will be essential.

 Video is definitely going to be the predominant format for these types of messages.
 Communication will need to be fully adapted to all types of screens (responsive) and segmented according to the different types of employee profiles.

 - Participatory Opinion

-Bottom-up change management will involve employees at all levels of the organization so that ideas can flow and desired results can be achieved.
-Giving workers the chance for their voice to be heard will strengthen their commitment to the organization.
+Bottom-up change management will involve employees at all levels of the organisation so that ideas can flow and desired results can be achieved.
+Giving workers the chance for their voice to be heard will strengthen their commitment to the organisation.

 - People Analytics

 Only 47% of the world’s Top Employers are currently able to obtain data that shows employee alignment with the business.
 Deepening the connection between the people strategy and the business strategy will be the primary challenge for organisations in 2019.

 To improve the operational impact of HR, companies are going to implement a wide variety of new profiles, such as HR Data Analyst, Employer Branding Community Manager or Data and Talent Technology Integrator, among many others.
 In addition, there will be a focus on improving data collection and implementing different HR information systems.

 Creating work environments that have a clear meaning for employees will be key, especially to attract and retain younger generations.Corporate social responsibility (CSR) activities make workers feel proud, help improve the reputation of companies within the communities in which they operate, thus strengthening their employer branding.